NEVER MISS A POST! FOLLOW ME ON:

 - 1 tablespoon lemon juice

-- Add the black currants to a deep pot along with the sugar and lemon juice.
+- Add the black currants, sugar and lemon juice to a deep pot over medium heat.

-- Use a potato masher to mash the currants until they begin to fall apart.
+- Use a potato masher to mash the currants until they begin to fall apart as they heat up.

 - When the mixture begins to boil, continue to stir every 30 seconds or so.

-- Continue boiling as the temperature climbs and don't let it stop boiling until it reaches 220 degrees Fahrenheit (for low altitudes) or 210 degrees Fahrenheit (for high altitudes).
+- Continue boiling as the temperature climbs and don't let it stop boiling until it reaches 220°F (104°C) (for low altitudes) or 218°F (102°C) for high altitudes.
 This should take about 8 minutes or so.

 - Once the correct temperature is reached, remove the pot from the heat and carefully spoon the jam into 2 mason jars.
 The jam might seem a little bit liquid at this stage - don't worry!
 It will thicken as it cools.